Danyabikaram/azure-ai-chatbot/README.md

 # Azure AI Chatbot
 The Azure AI Chatbot is a console-based application powered by the GPT-4o model on Azure OpenAI.
-It integrates Retrieval-Augmented Generation (RAG) with Azure Cognitive Search and Document Intelligence to provide context-aware responses from uploaded documents.
-The bot also includes speech-to-text and text-to-speech capabilities, enabling natural voice interaction.
-It greets the user, processes input, generates accurate responses enriched with retrieved knowledge, and offers follow-up assistance, demonstrating real-time AI interaction with robust error handling.
+It combines Retrieval-Augmented Generation (RAG) with Azure Cognitive Search and Document Intelligence to provide context-aware answers from uploaded documents.
+The bot supports speech-to-text, text-to-speech, and even speech-to-speech interactions, enabling a natural conversational experience.
+Additionally, it supports function calling to fetch courses and other external data dynamically.
+The bot greets the user, processes input, retrieves knowledge-enriched responses, and provides follow-up assistance, all with robust error handling and real-time AI interaction.

 ## Features
-- Powered by GPT-4o with Azure OpenAI
+Powered by GPT-4o on Azure OpenAI

-- Retrieval-Augmented Generation (RAG) using Azure Cognitive Search
+Retrieval-Augmented Generation (RAG) using Azure Cognitive Search

-- Document Intelligence integration for knowledge extraction
+Integration with Document Intelligence for knowledge extraction

-- Speech-to-text and text-to-speech for natural voice interaction
+Speech-to-text, text-to-speech, and speech-to-speech for natural voice interaction

+Function calling to retrieve information from external sources

-- Cosmos DB for storing user sessions and context
+Cosmos DB for storing user sessions and context

-- Azure Key Vault for secure management of API keys, secrets, and credentials
+Azure Key Vault for secure management of API keys and credentials

-- Error handling for reliable conversation flow
+Robust error handling to ensure reliable conversations

-- Deployable as an Azure Function App
+Deployable as an Azure Function App

 ## Prerequisites